The alphabet

 Sacks, David.
 Letter Perfect: The Marvelous History of our Alphabet from A to Z. New York: Broadway Books, 2004.
 This is the paperback edition, still in print, of the 2003 hardcover entitled Language Visible (Broadway Books).
 Both titles provide the same text.

---Yes, this last item is my own book but here is honestly recommended as offering the most up-to-date introduction to the topic for general readers.
-See the book's Preface and Chapter 1.
-(To read the Preface and part of Chapter 1 online, go to the "My books" box at top right of this page and click on the Language Visible blue link; then scroll down the subsequent page.)
+To read the Preface and part of Chapter 1 online, go to the "My books" box at top right of this page and click on the Language Visible blue link; then scroll down the new page.

 The alphabet's origin in Egypt, circa 2000 B.C.